inspiredware/napi-build-utils/index.md

 <a name="module_napi-build-utils.getNapiBuildVersions"></a>

 ### napi-build-utils.getNapiBuildVersions() ⇒ <code>Array.&lt;string&gt;</code>
-Returns an array of N-APi versions supported by the package.
+Returns an array of N-API versions supported by the package.

 **Kind**: static method of [<code>napi-build-utils</code>](#module_napi-build-utils)
 <a name="module_napi-build-utils.getNapiVersion"></a>